eleblanc-ai/SweetPea/docs/add-endpoint.md

 ### Request arguments
 <!--(i.e., [parameters](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL#parameters))-->

-Modify the original `square()` function to grab arguments from the HTTP request, rather than from the signature of the function.
+Modify the original `square()` function to grab arguments from the HTTP request rather than from the function's signature.

     @app.route("/square", methods = ['GET'])
     def square():